cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/index.rst

 attention from instructors.
 Additionally, hours will be made available for general discussions.

-Discussions will be done using Adobe Air.
+Discussions will be done using Adobe Connect.
 Make sure you are prepared to join the meeting by click on the following links:

 #.
 Adobe Connect Setup Instructions: https://ittraining.iu.edu/connectsetup/